sketchplugins/plugin-directory/README.md

 - [ContentSync for Sketch](https://github.com/contentsync/SketchContentSync) by Syncify: Sync your content to and from Google Spreadsheets.
 Abstract, version, and translate your design content.
 - [Copy & Paste Guides](https://pixelpillow.nl) by Enzio Rossa: Copy & Paste Guides
 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/Sketch-Copy-Paste-Shadows) by Ryan Johnson: Copies just the shadows from a layer, and allows pasting onto other layers
+- [Copy Color](https://github.com/poyi/CopyColor) by Poyi Chen: provides shortcuts to copy a layer's fill or border color as well as text color hex value.
 - [Copy Color as HSLA](https://github.com/peterwooley/copy-color-as-hsla) by Peter Wooley: Copies fill, border, or text color to the clipboard as HSLA
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code) by Giles Perry: Copy layers to the clipboard as Framer code.
 - [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color) by Jaime Zaragoza: Copy fill color as Objective-C code